eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 This RFC's discussion settled on it not being worth it.

 Plugins using internal/private ESLint APIs are one of the canonical examples of what this process is meant to flag.
-However, this process intentionally does not include remediations for using those APIs beyond filing an issue on the downstream repository.
+However, this process intentionally does not include processes for making code changes in those plugins.
+For downstream repositories, this process only proposes how the ESLint team or PR contributors may file issues.
-The intent is that consumers will own correcting uses of ESLint, and can ask for help in the standard ESLint channels as needed.
+This RFC's intent is that those repositories will drive changing their uses of ESLint APIs.

 ## Open Questions